refinedev/refine/documentation/docs/packages/documentation/cli.md

 title: CLI
 ---

 refine CLI is a command line application that allows you to interact with your **refine** project and perform some tasks.
-This includes creating projects, adding a new resource, running runners (build, start, dev) and managing updates.
+This includes adding a new resource, running runners (build, start, dev), managing updates and swizzle components.

 ## Installation